bstephen1/subreddit_predictor/reddit_scraper/readme.txt

         is in an "md" class, so all of its contents have to be pulled.
       -promoted posts: skip these. might be easiest to skip the first post.
-From a cursory glance, it looks like these posts are structured very similar to normal posts
+From a cursory glance, it looks like these posts are structured very similar to normal posts -Links within comments are really easy to ignore.
+Not sure they would provide any meaningful data if parsed.
+Lots of imgur links.
+Not a very helpful domain name.